Canfranc International railway station: Renovation

-The government of Aragon, since 2013 owner of the station, long held various ambitions for the rehabilitation of the station.
+The government of Aragon, owner of the station since 2013, long held various ambitions for the rehabilitation of the station.
 Plans were mooted to redevelop the main station building into a hotel, which would involve the construction of a new station in the former freight halls to replace it.
 There have been explorations of options to reopen the through line as the "western trans-Pyrenean line"; this initiative would reportedly involve the assistance of the government of Aquitaine, the adjacent French region.
 In February 2020, it was announced that funding from the European Union had been made available for the purpose of reopening the through line and relaunching international services.

 As of 2018, architects Joaquín Magrazó and Fernando Used, in conjunction with the government of Aragon and the Barceló Hotel Group, were preparing designs to transform the station building into a hotel.
 As announced, the new station building was built behind the existing one, with its entry via the hotel vestibule.
 In 2020 the exterior of the old station was renovated and the interior was reinforced.
 The tracks around the old station were removed and the area turned into roads and parks.
 For the buildings and their site were also proposed a 200-seat conference centre, a branch of the regional railway museum, shops, and a pilgrim refuge, as Canfranc is on one of the routes to Santiago de Compostela.

 Description

 Canfranc International railway station was often referred to around the time of its opening as the "Titanic of the Mountains", in part due to its large size, having the second largest station building in Europe at the time of its completion.
 Architecturally, it was deliberately designed with prominent symbolism: the exterior features an eclectic Beaux-Arts style that was reportedly inspired by French palatial architecture, while the interior was adorned with elements drawn from classical Roman architecture.
 Large quantities of glass, cement and iron are present throughout the structure, which is adorned with 365 individual windows.

+Part of the station was considered to be French territory; a school was established in the village for the children of its French staff.